Ubuntu periodic tasks

 requirement to restart Firefox with a lot of opened tabs after background update), or even system

 instability.
-I prefer to remove update-notifier-common
+I prefer to remove update-notifier-common package, which is responsible for

-auto-updates, and execute command apt update && apt upgrade
+auto-updates, and execute command apt update && apt upgrade several times a week by hands only

 when I’m ready for updates.